Materials and Circularity

 CHILD PIE

-Packaging with reduced environmental impact: packaging becomes a symbol of sustainable innovation, with 872 tons of materials where elegance meets ethics.
+Packaging with reduced environmental impact: packaging becomes a symbol of sustainable innovation, with 138 tons of materials where elegance meets ethics.
 The focus is on renewable, recyclable, and certified materials, aiming to minimize and ultimately eliminate single-use virgin plastics.
+In fiscal year 2025, almost all the plastic purchased was recycled (89%), and all paper and cardboard packaging used on products and in the retail channel was FSC certified.
 This ongoing commitment turns every detail into an act of respect for the planet.

 Tons